 Since August 2020, we have conducted a regular, nationally representative tracking survey to quantitatively measure and track cultural mindsets-both foundational mindsets (for example, individualism) as well as mindsets on specific issues (for example, economy, health, race and racism, government).
 The survey asks a series of questions to gauge levels of endorsement of specific mindsets.
 It also includes questions to gauge support for key policies (for example, a jobs guarantee, Medicare for all, paid family leave, reparations), allowing us to look at the relationship between the strength with which people hold certain mindsets and their support for specific policies.
 In October 2020, we added a set of questions to measure mindsets around representation, democracy, and voting.
-The survey was conducted monthly from August through December 2020, then bimonthly beginning in February 2021.
-(The April survey is in the field as we write this report.)
+The survey was conducted monthly from August through December 2020, then bimonthly beginning in February 2021 through August 2021, with regular surveys continuing into the future as well.